steadramon/ESPGeiger/docs/configuration/cpm-mode.md

 responsive at high rates.
 Stalest at very low rates: at 0.5 CPM the ring might span 8 minutes and a rate change takes 8 minutes to reflect.

-### 2 - fixed_60s
+### 2 - bounded_60s

-Walks the ring backwards counting entries with age below 60 seconds, computes `(N-1) / T` over that window.
+Walks the ring backwards taking the smaller of: entries within 60 seconds, or 64 entries.
+Computes `(N-1) / T` over that window.

-Useful if you want a strict "last minute" semantic for time-series graphing or comparing devices.
+At low rates (below ~64 CPM) the 64-pulse cap is irrelevant and you get a true 60 s window.
+Above that the cap binds and the effective window shrinks - at 1000 CPM you see roughly the last 4 s of data, at 6000 CPM roughly the last 0.6 s.
+The reading stays correct, just narrower-window than the name suggests.

+The cap bounds how long the ring walk holds interrupts off, so high-rate tubes do not stall their own ISR.
 At very low rates may report 0 if no pulses landed in the last 60 s.

 ### 3 - bucket (default)

 Identical behaviour to all previous firmware versions.
-Sliding mean of the last per-second pulse counts over the bucket window (60 seconds by default), with dead-time correction applied as the value updates.
-This path has no extra cost.
+Sliding mean of the last per-second pulse counts over the bucket window, with dead-time correction applied as the value updates.
+This path has no extra cost and does not allocate the ring.

 Stable, predictable, and the slowest to respond to a rate change.
-At low rates the confidence interval is poor (~40% with 24 CPM background over 60 s) but the window is fixed so output module consumers can reason about it.
+The window is fixed per build:

+* Pulse, UDP, Test: always 60 s (no pref)
+* Serial CPS-capable producer: forced to 60 s
+* Serial CPM-only: user-tunable 1-60 s via `cpm_window`, default 30 s

+Output module consumers can reason about the window since it does not change at runtime (other than from saving prefs).

 ### 4 - adaptive_fast